brettchalupa/developer-interview-questions/README.md

 ### Education & Personal Growth

 - What does the organization do to help employees grow and be their best?
+- What career progression is there and how does it work?
+- Is there support for switching to other roles within the team and organization?
 - Is there a budget for books, screencasts, and other educational materials?
 - Is there budget for attending conferences at conferences and workshops?
 - Is there 10% time for community, open source, and experimenting with technologies?